penumbra-zone/penumbra/docs/protocol/src/crypto/fmd/system_mapping.md

 ## Clues

 Each Penumbra transaction can have multiple outputs, to the same or different recipients.

-Clues are attached to transactions such that there is a single clue per recipient clue key per transaction.
+If a transaction contains $n$ outputs for the same recipient, then the FMD false positive rate $p$ will be $p^{n} << p$ if the detector uses the detection key that does not correspond to that recipient.
+To ensure that transactions are detected with false positive rate $p$, we attach clues to transactions such that there is a single clue per recipient clue key per transaction.

 In order not to leak the number of distinct recipients to a passive observer